Part three in this weekends Saturday Afternoon Platter post. Read the other parts here and here.

 - Cut the crusts off each slice of toast.

-- Using a non-serrated knife carefully slice through the middle of each slice, (see picture above) to give you 2 thin slices.
+- Using a non-serrated knife, carefully slice through the middle of each slice (see picture above) to give you 2 thin slices.

-- Put the triangles, untoasted-side up, onto a baking sheet and place back under the grill to crisp.
+- Put the triangles, untoasted-side up, onto a baking sheet and place them back under the broiler/grill to crisp.
+This will take about 2 minutes.
+Watch them carefully, as the toast will burn easily.

 Nancy | Plus Ate Six says